Back to blog

 kubectl

 A command-line tool for working with Kubernetes clusters.
-For more information, see Installing or updating kubectl in the Amazon EKS user guide.
+See Installing or updating kubectl in the Amazon EKS user guide.

 AWS CLI